Summary: Hustle Culture

-Transcript: The Problem with Hustle Culture
+Transcript: Hustle Culture

 My name is Jen McFarland.
 I help business owners like you lead, plan, and execute their projects for maximum impact.
 Women-led businesses receive less funding.
 Our businesses are more successful.
 As consumers, we hold the first strings.
 It's time for us to take on the business world.
 Welcome to Women Conquer Business. [music]